How do forces work on the quantum scale?

 Noone can truly picture how quantum particles interact via quantum forces, so we’re limited to analogies.
 The following is an analogy that I think exposes some of the key features.
 Consider the asteroid belt that lies between Mars and Jupiter…

 Quantum forces and the asteroid belt

-The only way they can interact (one rock effecting the trajectory of another) is by exchanging momentum via collisions.
+The only way they can interact (one rock affecting the trajectory of another) is by exchanging momentum via collisions.

 Image one of these rocks breaking apart into two.
 Due to conservation of momentum, they move in opposite directions.
 Perhaps one is a lot larger than the other, so we can loosely think of the bigger one as the continuing story of the original rock (call it Rock A), and the smaller one as a bit of shed skin.
 The emission of the little rock causes the rock A to be deflected slightly in the opposite direction.

 The little rock may then collide with another, call it rock B, and stick to it, be absorbed by it, this will cause its host’s movement to be deflected a little.
 The overall result is; rocks A and B have been deflected in the opposite direction to each other.
 If your telescope was strong enough to see rocks A and B but not the messenger that travelled between them, it would look almost as if there was some repulsive force pushing them apart.
 It’s not a mysterious invisible influence like gravity pushing them apart, it was due to an exchange of a thing that carried momentum between them.
 Such a thing one could call a force carrier.

 The italicised words above are all borrowed from particle physics.
 The electric repulsion of two electrons is because they are exchanging force carriers in a similar way to the asteroids.
 In this case the force carrier the beloved photon, the particle responsible for the electric force.
 This is the way all fundamental forces work (except maybe Gravity, no one knows shit about Gravity), the exchange of force-carrying particles.